arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-pin-mapping/content.md

 ---
 title: 'Arduino® PLC IDE Pin Mapping'
 difficulty: beginner
-description: "Assign the pins to variables and interact with them on the Arduino PLC IDE"
+description: "Assign the pins to variables and interact with them on the Arduino PLC IDE."
 tags:
   - PLC IDE
   - IO